Nesvilab/MSFragger/tutorial_fragpipe.md

 ##### FragPipe can be downloaded [here](https://github.com/Nesvilab/FragPipe/releases).
 Follow the instructions on that same Releases page to launch the program.

 Complete workflows are available for a variety of experiment types, we recommend starting your analysis with a built-in workflow, which can then be customized and saved for future use.
-For partial processing (e.g. to save time upon reanalysis), steps can be skipped by unchecking the corresponding boxes.
-This tutorial walks through each tab in some detail, but once FragPipe is configured, analysis can be as simple as adding spectral files and a database and selecting a workflow.
+For partial processing (e.g. to save time upon re-analysis), steps can be skipped by unchecking the corresponding boxes.
+This tutorial walks through each tab in some detail, but once FragPipe is configured, analysis can be as simple as choosing spectral files, a database, and a workflow to run.

-Before you get started, make sure your LC-MS file format is compatible with the workflows you want to perform (for Thermo data, we recommend [converting .raw files to mzML](https://msfragger.nesvilab.org/tutorial_convert.html)):
+Before you get started, make sure your LC-MS file format is compatible with the workflows you want to perform (for Thermo data with or without FAIMS, we recommend [converting .raw files to mzML](https://msfragger.nesvilab.org/tutorial_convert.html)):

 <img src="https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/workflow_support.png" width="450px" align="middle"/>